Elizabeth "Liz" Gibbons

-Liz Gibbons serves as Vice-Mayor following her election by the City Council on December 1, 2015.
-Vice-Mayor Gibbons first became involved with the City of Campbell in 1990 as Project Manager for the Downtown Streetscape Project, a project that converted Campbell Avenue back to a two-way street, and added street trees, parking, and the Ainsley Park and Orchard City Green.
+Vice Mayor Gibbons was elected to the City Council in November 2014 and has previously served as Vice Mayor in 2016 and Mayor in 2017.
+Councilmember Gibbons first became involved with the City of Campbell in 1990 as Project Manager for the Downtown Streetscape Project, a project that converted Campbell Avenue back to a two-way street, and added street trees, parking, and the Ainsley Park and Orchard City Green.
 Her connection to Campbell took root such that she served in many volunteer capacities, including establishing the Campbell Historical Museum and Ainsley House Foundation Endowment.

 Campbell Historical Museum & Ainsley House Foundation Liaison

-County Library District JPA Board of Dir.
-(Alt.)
+County Library District JPA Board of Directors (Alt.)